isak-combrinck/betta.icons/readme.md

 *A project by Isak Combrinck.*

+The repo for icons used by the Betta library for use as a git submodule.

 ## Version 0.0.1

 The Betta library is currently under early development.
 Use in production at your own risk.